Home Join Us

 To apply for the SANP Mentorship Program, mentees need to:

-• be registered in good standing with the CRNS as a Graduate Nurse Practitioner (GNP), and
+• be registered in good standing with the CRNS as a Graduate Nurse Practitioner (GNP), or

 • hold an Active Membership with the SANP.